weilunkoh/whisper-app/README.md

-# Whisper APP Code Repository
+# Whisper App Code Repository

 This code repository is for a full stack application that consists of a Whisper transcribing model from HuggingFace.
 The frontend is built on JavaScript React while the backend is REST API server built via Python Flask.